circletile/hdmi-lcd-backpack/README.md

 # hdmi-lcd-backpack
-An HDMI signal converter backpack
+An HDMI signal converter backpack PCB

 A circuit I designed for my electrical/computer engineering senior design project.
 Takes up to 1080p HDMI video signals, feeds them to a TI TFP401A signal converter, and directly drives an attached LCD.
 Also provides capacitive touch sensing, backlight control, and DDC data.